 Allocation and Taxes.
-For tax purposes, each Settlement Award shall be allocated as follows: 67% as penalties and interest; and 33% as wages.
+For tax purposes, each Settlement Award shall be allocated as follows: 75% as penalties and interest; and 25% as wages.
 The Settlement Administrator will be responsible for issuing to participating Settlement Class members IRS Forms W-2 for amounts deemed "wages" and IRS Forms 1099 for the amounts allocated as penalties and interest.
 Settlement Class members are responsible for the proper income tax treatment of the Individual Settlement Awards.
-The Settlement Administrator, KDL and its counsel, and Class Counsel cannot provide tax advice.
+The Settlement Administrator, Defendant and its counsel, and Class Counsel cannot provide tax advice.
 Accordingly, Settlement Class members should consult with their tax advisors concerning the tax consequences and treatment of payments they receive under the Settlement.

 Release.
-If the Court approves the Settlement, the Settlement Class, and each Settlement Class member who has not submitted a timely and valid Request for Exclusion, will release KDL, and all of its past and present officers, directors, shareholders, managers, employees, agents, principals, heirs, representatives, accountants, auditors, consultants, and its respective successors and predecessors in interest, parent corporate entities, related companies, subsidiaries, affiliates, parents, insurers, and attorneys, (collectively the "Released Parties"), from all claims, demands, rights, liabilities and causes of action that were pled in any of the Complaints in the Action, or which could have been pled in any of the Complaints in the Action based on the factual allegations therein, that arose during the Class Period, with respect to the following claims: (a) failure to pay all overtime wages; (b) failure to pay all minimum wages; (c) failure to provide meal periods; (d) failure to authorize and permit all rest periods (e) failure to provide accurate itemized wage statements; (f) failure to timely pay wages upon separation of employment; (g) all claims for unfair business practices that could have been premised on the facts, claims, causes of action or legal theories described above; and (h) claims under the California Labor Code Private Attorneys General Act of 2004 that were, have, or could have been premised on the facts, claims, causes of action or legal theories described above (collectively, the "Released Claims").
+If the Court approves the Settlement, the Settlement Class, and each Settlement Class member who has not submitted a timely and valid Request for Exclusion, will fully and forever completely release and discharge Defendant, and all of its past and present officers, directors, shareholders, managers, employees, agents, principals, heirs, representatives, accountants, auditors, consultants, and its respective successors and predecessors in interest, subsidiaries, affiliates, parents and attorneys, (collectively the "Released Parties"), from all claims, demands, rights, liabilities and causes of action that were pled in the operative Complaint in the Action, or which could have been pled in the operative Complaint in the Action based on the factual allegations therein, that arose during the Class Period with respect to the following claims: ((a) failure to pay all overtime wages owed; (b) failure to pay all minimum wages owed; (c) failure to pay all wages at the agreed-upon rate; (c) failure to provide meal periods, or premium pay for non-complaint meal periods; (d) failure to authorize and permit rest periods, or premium pay for non-complaint rest periods; (e) failure to provide accurate, itemized wage statements; (f) failure to timely pay wages upon separation of employment; and (g) all claims for unfair business practices that could have been premised on the facts, claims, causes of action or legal theories described above(collectively, the "Released Claims").
+The period of the Release shall extend to the limits of the Class Period.